jimholmes/resumes/Current_Resume.md

 -   Recognized influencer and mentor in Leadership development, particularly for IT teams

-## March 2014 - December 2014: Falafel Software
+## Falafel Software: March 2014 - December 2014

 **VP, ALM and Testing**